+* Not required for IMC 1245 C3 qualified inspectors.

+** Not required for IMC 1245 C1 or C2 qualified inspectors

 As with all qualifications, regional management can formally determine and document if equivalencies or waivers are appropriate for the given individual by following guidance in IMC 1246, however, modules found in Training Course F-220S, “ISFSI Inspector Training,” by themselves are not equivalent to completing the individual study activities listed in table 1.